akshata29/agents/docs/hackathon/README.md

 - Deep understanding of MAF and multi-agent patterns
 - Hands-on experience with our framework
 - Working implementation of one of the hackathon use cases
-- Production-ready code following best practices
+- Code following best practices
 - Knowledge to extend and customize the patterns

 ---